Six-loop renormalization group analysis of the $\phi^4 + \phi^6$ model: Results

 Our results fully coincide with the results of the works \cite{vasiliev,STEPHEN1973,LewisAdams, Hager99}, but we have differences with \cite{Hager02}.
 Unfortunately, we were unable to determine the source of error in \cite{Hager02}, therefore, we calculated our results in two different ways (analytically and numerically).
 Both analytical and numerical calculations delivered the same results, reassuring us in the correctness of our approach.

-Before comparing, we should notice that the article \cite{Hager02} has a few typos; for example, the fixed point (22) does not nullify the $\beta$ function (18) in the investigated order.
-Nevertheless, the RG functions, tricritical exponents and $b_0$ in the $n=2$ situation (26 -- 32 expressions) fully correspond to the renormalization constants given in the papers \cite{Hager99, Hager02}.
-The same was noticed by Henriksson in \cite{Henriksson:2025kws}, where he pointed out two found typos.
-However, Henriksson did not mention that the fixed point in \cite{Hager02} is written with typos.
-Nevertheless, he wrote an expression for the fixed point (B.2), which corresponds to the beta function, in the $n=1$ case.
-Additionally, Henriksson himself made a typo during the correction of the expression for $\gamma_{\phi^4}$ (in (B.5), there should be a plus before $\frac{77821}{234375}$, not a minus).

-Now, let us check our results for the renormalization constants \eqref{expr:Z1}, \eqref{expr:Z2}, \eqref{expr:Z3} and \eqref{expr:Z4} with the same from \cite{Hager02} in the $n=1$ case.
-We can see that the expressions for $Z_1$ and $Z_2'$ match perfectly, while there are some differences in $Z_3$ ($Z_6$ in the notation of \cite{Hager02}) and $Z_4$.
+We now check our results for the renormalization constants \eqref{expr:Z1}, \eqref{expr:Z2}, \eqref{expr:Z3} and \eqref{expr:Z4} with the same from \cite{Hager02} in the $n=1$ case.
+The expressions for $Z_1$ and $Z_2'$ match perfectly, while there are some differences in $Z_3$ ($Z_6$ in the notation of \cite{Hager02}) and $Z_4$.
 These differences manifest themselves in simple poles containing $\pi^2$ and $\pi^2 \ln(2)$:

 Unfortunately, there are no results for the individual diagrams in the study \cite{Hager02}, so we could not analyze this discrepancy more deeply.
 The difference in the renormalization constants $Z_3$ and $Z_4$ leads to different terms $\sim \ep^3$ at the fixed point, $\omega$ and $\gamma_\lambda^*$, as well as to a different contribution $\sim \ep^3$ in $b_0$ \eqref{eq:b0}.
-The six-loop expressions for the anomalous dimensions $\eta$ \eqref{expr:eta} and $\nu$ \eqref{expr:nu} fully coincide with the results of studies \cite{vasiliev,LewisAdams, Hager99, Hager02}.
+The six-loop expressions for the anomalous dimensions $\eta$ \eqref{expr:eta} and $\nu$ \eqref{expr:nu} fully coincide with the results of the studies \cite{vasiliev,LewisAdams, Hager99, Hager02}.
 This is partly due to the fact that, to obtain a six-loop contribution to $\eta$ and $\nu$, it is enough to have only a four-loop expression for the fixed point (see \eqref{expr:rg_gamma_phi}, \eqref{expr:rg_gamma_tau} and \eqref{expr:fp}).
+In addition, the terms different from those in \cite{Hager02} are highlighted in orange in the preceding expressions.
+It looks like these terms are not related to the most complex t-bubble diagram.